 by Kimberly Burnes

-Growing up, I fancied myself as a sculptor, but I did not take my artistic side seriously and I pushed away any desire to create.
-It took me decades to give myself a second chance.
-When I was living in France, I met a fantastic artist/art teacher who taught me --and another bunch of free spirited women-- everything she knew about art.
-For two magical years, I explored every medium available to me and I immersed myself in other artists' universe, devouring art books and hunting down art shows from the most obscure exhibits in tiny villages to the most famous ones in prestigious urban art galleries and museums.
+Growing up, Kim fancied herself as a sculptor, but she did not take her artistic side seriously and she pushed away any desire to create.
+Instead, she followed the usual path, that is getting a degree in Psychology and starting a career with children with challenges.
+It took her decades to give herself a second chance.
+When she was living in France, she met a fantastic artist/art teacher who taught her everything she knew about art.
+For two magical years, Kim explored every medium available to her and immersed herself in other artists' universe, devouring art books and hunting down art shows from the most obscure exhibits in tiny villages to the most famous ones in prestigious urban art galleries and museums.

 Today, Kim paints fiercely every day, using traditional brushes and every tool with a sharp edge she can lay her hands on.
 She also considers her fingers as a prime tool.
 Texture is important and in some of her paintings, she has included cheesecloth, pearls or natural elements found on her walks.
 Although, she has shown versatility by touching on several subjects and themes in her work, her body of work is easily recognizable through her usage of bold colors in her abstract pieces, African theme paintings and imaginary landscapes where human life is either absent or has left a derelict trace.
 She paints spontaneously, without planning, trusting that the work will lead her somewhere compatible with her sense of aesthetics.
 She does not ascribe meaning to her paintings.
 The colors and shapes she creates are meant to allow viewers to play with their imagination and come up with their own interpretation of her work.

 To renew her energy, Kim continuously returns to her main sources of inspiration: architecture, nature, other artists such as Le Caravage, Francis Bacon, Viera Da Silva, Jackson Pollock and her revered master: Hokusai.